GOMC-WSU/Manual/src/input_file.rst

   .. note:: The default value for ``IntraSwapFreq`` is 0.000

+``IntraTargetedSwapFreq``
+  Fractional percentage at which molecule will be removed from a box and inserted into a subvolume in the same box using coupled-decoupled configurational-bias algorithm.

+  - Value 1: Double - % Intra molecule swap

+  .. note:: The default value for ``IntraTargetedSwapFreq`` is 0.000

 ``RegrowthFreq``
   Fractional percentage at which part of the molecule will be deleted and then regrown using coupled-decoupled configurational-bias algorithm.